Recusal of a Judge

 One of the most common grounds for recusal of a judge in family court is that of a judge either being biased or a judge being perceived as being possibly biased.
 During cases involving child arrangements one party may perceive a judge to be biased based on their comments in court towards one party.

-Other grounds for recusal could include instances where a judge possibly has an interest in the case.
 This does not have to be a direct interest, but it can come about as a result of the judge knowing someone who is interested in the matter.
 Other grounds for recusal also include the judge having knowledge of the parties involved in the family proceedings including facts, a judge making certain comments or conducting the case in a certain manner or even having communications with one party or their representatives without including the other party within the communications.

 What is judicial bias when considering grounds for recusal?